dagargo/overwitch/README.md

 This is a self-explanatory device definition from `res/devices.json`.
 The file is an array of these definitions.

+There are 3 types of formats, depending on how many bytes are used to store samples in the USB blocks.

+* Format 1 is reserved for Analog Rytm MKI and Analog Form MKI and Keys.
-There are 2 types of formats, depending on how many bytes are used to store samples in the USB blocks.
-Format 1 uses 4 bytes integers and format 2 uses 3 bytes integers.
-For format 2 devices, some tracks might use 4 bytes to store the samples even though the actual samples are only 3 bytes.
+* Format 2 uses 4 bytes integers.
+* Format 3 uses 3 bytes integers.
+Note that some tracks might use 4 bytes to store the samples even though the actual samples are only 3 bytes.

 ```
 {
   "pid": 2899,
   "name": "Analog Heat +FX",
-  "format": 1,
+  "format": 2,
   "input_tracks": [
     {
       "name": "Main L Input",